alex-s168/website/pages/compiler-pattern-matching.typ

 #section[
   == Advantages
-  - debugging and tracking of rewrites can be done properly
+  - *debugging and tracking of rewrites, source locations, and debug information can be done properly*
   - patterns themselves can be inspected and modified programmatically.
   - they are easier and nicer to use and read than manual pattern matching in the compiler's source code.